Augustseverinandersen/Assignment4-Using-finetuned-transformers/README.md

 1. Get the data from Kaggle: https://www.kaggle.com/datasets/jillanisofttech/fake-or-real-news and store it in the data folder.
 2. Run bash setup.sh in the command line, which will create a virutal environment, and install the nessecary requirements.
 3. OBS!
-Write the filepath to where you have stored the data, if you haven't stored it in the data folder: In the commandline run python3 src/emotions.py --filepath ./data/fake_or_real.csv
+Write the filepath to where you have stored the data, if you haven't stored it in the data folder: In the commandline run python3 src/emotions.py --filepath ./data/fake_or_real_news.csv
 4. After the code has run, the vizualizations will be stored in the folder figs.

-## Tips
-- I recommend using ```j-hartmann/emotion-english-distilroberta-base``` like we used in class.
-- Spend some time thinking about how best to present you results, and how to make your visualisations appealing and readable.
-- **MAKE SURE TO UPDATE YOUR README APPROPRIATELY!**